SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 - Polyphone 3 will be the first program that supports SFe.
 It will use it by default with legacy SF being an option.
 (Polyphone 2.5 seems to be planned for LTS for legacy SF.)
 - Negotiations with more SF program developers such as FluidSynth and Bassmidi will start soon.
+- Draft milestone 4.0.11 will include SFe Compression, the standardised version of Werner SF3.
+If you create SF3 compatible banks using the SFe Compression specifications, then it should run on all SF3 compatible players.
 - For version 4.1, there will be an overhaul of the default modulators system, inspired by the [DMOD proposal by spessasus](https://github.com/davy7125/polyphone/issues/205).
+Support for the related `PNMM` sub-chunk will also be included.
 - A MIDI lyrics specification for MIDI players will become available in version 4.2.
 - We will negotiate with the Synthfont author Kenneth Rundt about getting the Synthfont Custom Features added for version 4.2.
+Partial reverse engineering is currently underway to ensure that SFe features do not conflict with SFCF.

 ## 1.5b Long term support of SFe 4

 SFe 4 is a "long-term support" version, and will get feature updates along with later versions such as SFe 5.
 While this is the case, some features are structurally incompatible with SF2.04, and will not be available in SFe 5.

-If a major version of SFe is the main version used for a longer time than expected, then it can be declared as another LTS version.
+If an earlier major version of SFe is the main version used for a longer time than expected, then it can be declared as another LTS version.
 Such a LTS version will be declared in this section.

 # Section 2: Terms and abbreviations